-If you are a fish owner, you might have heard about ammonia poisoning and its dangers to your fish.
-Ammonia poisoning is certainly one of the worst things that can happen to your fish.
+If you are a fish owner, you might have heard about ammonia poisoning and its dangers to your fish.that can happen to your fish.
 This is a concern for all betta owners as well.
 Ammonia poisoning in betta is a common and serious issue faced by betta owners.

 We have prepared an informative guide for you, focusing on all needed to know regarding ammonia poisoning in betta fish.
 What exactly is ammonia poisoning?
 What causes the poisoning?
 What are the symptoms of ammonia poisoning?
 How to prevent ammonia poisoning?
 How to treat ammonia poisoning?
 We will answer all these questions as we move forward.